Signal Settings

 Signal Sensitivity

-Controls the overall frequency of signals.
-Lower values result in more signals, while higher values apply more filtering for higher-quality signals.
+Controls the overall responsiveness and frequency of signals.
+Lower values are more sensitive and produce more signals, while higher values provide stronger filtering for fewer, higher-quality signals.

 Best Practices & Usage